 Bottom Line

-The ASX is the first major stock exchange to open each trading day by virtue of its location in relation to the international date line.
+The ASX is the first major stock exchange to open each trading day by its location about the international date line.
 It’s one of the world’s largest exchanges by market capitalization and lists major players in financial services, mining and energy and pharmaceuticals.
-American investors may find that the easiest way to invest in the ASX is to use one of the exchange-traded funds that track one of the ASX-based indexes.
-These are listed on U.S. exchanges.
+American investors may find that the easiest way to invest in the ASX is to use one of the exchange-traded funds that track one of the ASX-based indexes, which are listed on U.S. exchanges.

 Tips on Investing

-• If the idea of trading securities listed on the Australian Securities Exchange appeals to you, consider working with an experienced financial advisor who understands the opportunities and risks of investing in international securities markets.
-If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- If the idea of trading securities listed on the Australian Securities Exchange appeals to you, consider working with an experienced financial advisor who understands the opportunities and risks of investing in international securities markets.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Since investing in non-U.S. securities can be more complicated than investing on a U.S. exchange, it’s important to keep close tabs on how much of your portfolio goes into such investments.
+- Since investing in non-U.S. securities can be more complicated than investing in a U.S. exchange, it’s important to keep close tabs on how much of your portfolio goes into such investments.
 A free, easy-to-use asset allocation calculator can be immensely helpful in keeping your investments balanced.

 Photo credit: ©iStock.com/africanpix, ©iStock.com/JuSun, ©iStock.com/visualspace